Dok-T/squarePi/README.md

-trap ctrl-c and call ctrl_c() thanks to this website: https://rimuhosting.com/knowledgebase/linux/misc/trapping-ctrl-c-in-bash dep needed: bc (for maths operations) install it with pacman -S bc / apt-get install bc to use this programm.
+trap ctrl-c and call ctrl_c() thanks to this website: https://rimuhosting.com/knowledgebase/linux/misc/trapping-ctrl-c-in-bash dep needed: bc (for math operations) install it with pacman -S bc / apt-get install bc to use this programm.

 # Known bugs: "preheating" doesn't seem to care about the $phs var.
 So at this moment it does not work.

 ## ROADMAP:
- - Tell what GPIOs are available for a basic raspberry pi (for Pi clones please ask me to add yout platform on this software)
+ - Tell what GPIOs are available for a basic Raspberry Pi (for Pi clones please ask me to add your platform on this software)
- - Auto detect where the GPIO should be used and export them id they're aren't exported yet and applying offset (issue for ArchLinuxArm users)
+ - Auto detect where the GPIO should be used and export them id they're aren't exported yet and applying offset (issue for ArchLinuxARM users)
  - Supporting .conf files to add feataures and allowing the daemon mode
  - make it as daemon, so this would add the autostart feature
  - making a CLI based for setting up when enabling fans and make the daemon using configurations files